 Within Travis County Municipal Utility District No. 8, the Mirador Subdivision has been developed as 34 residential lots on 186 acres.
 Lots are being sold to individuals and custom homebuilders.
 Residences in Mirador range from 3,400 to 7,000 square feet with a sale price ranging from \$1,500,000 to \$7,000,000.
 Stratus Properties completed the extension of Tecoma Circle north of Southwest Parkway in 2015, which provides road and utility service to the first phase of Barton Creek Section N, located within Travis County Municipal Utility District No. 8.
-Stratus Properties is also constructing a 236 unit multi-family project in Barton Creek Section N on approximately 35 acres, of which the clubhouse and first phase (11 apartment buildings) are complete.
+Stratus Properties completed construction of a 236 unit multi-family project in Barton Creek Section N on approximately 35 acres, called the Santal Apartments, which includes a clubhouse and 11 apartment buildings.
+Stratus Properties has represented that they intend to begin construction of Phase II of the Santal Apartments (to include an additional 212 apartments units) in the second quarter of 2017.

 In September 2005, Barton Creek Senior Living Community, Inc. ("BCSLC"), a Texas nonprofit corporation, purchased approximately 38 acres from Stratus Properties to construct Querencia at Barton Creek ("Querencia"), a continuing care retirement community.
 Also in September 2005, the Travis County Health Facilities Development Corporation issued tax-exempt bonds in the amount of \$111,570,000 on behalf of BCSLC to construct and equip Querencia.
 Querencia opened in June 2007, is located within Travis County Municipal Utility District No. 3, and is managed by Senior Quality Lifestyles Corporation ("SQLC"), a Texas nonprofit corporation.
 According to SQLC, Querencia is comprised of 167 Independent Living apartments and villas, 40 Assisted Living suites and 23 Memory Support Assisted Living suites and a nursing facility with 42 health center beds.
-See footnote A on page A-4 of Appendix A.